Canon 5D Mark IV vs Nikon D5300

 Review summary: Canon 5D Mark IV vs Nikon D5300

-So what conclusions can be drawn?
-Is there a clear favorite between the Canon 5D Mark IV and the Nikon D5300?
+So what is the bottom line?
+Which of the two cameras – the Canon 5D Mark IV or the Nikon D5300 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (30.1 vs 24MP) with a 12% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores markedly higher (8 points) in the DXO overall assessment.

 - Better low-light sensitivity: Requires less light for good images (1.2 stops ISO advantage).